Dual-Stream Decoupled Learning for Temporal Consistency and Speaker Interaction in AVSD: Proposed Method

-\textbf{Self-Attention Interaction Layer (SAL):} SAL captures long-range dependencies within a single modality and consists of a residual structure composed of multi-head self-attention (MHSA), a feedforward network (MLP), and layer normalization (LN).
-The $\ell$ layer input $X^{(\ell)}$ is updated as:
+\paragraph{Self-Attention Interaction Layer (SAL)} SAL consists of multi-head self-attention (MHSA), a feed-forward network (MLP), and layer normalization (LN) with residual connections.
+For the $\ell$-th layer, the input $X^{(\ell)}$ is updated as: